ICScapstone2018/portfolio/README.md

-## Welcome to GitHub Pages
+## Welcome to ICS Captsone 2018

-You can use the [editor on GitHub](https://github.com/ICScapstone2018/portfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Hello and welcome to our simple portfolio main page!

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### This is a little about us!

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Our group consists of Kerensa Mattison, Jasmine Kivari, Zack Bowmann and Fiona Siu

 ```markdown
 Syntax highlighted code block